Mdrs-Corp/the-mu-lang/README.md

 # The µ lang
-The µ programming langage python based
+The µ programming langage C based
 You can crerate your magnificents programmes in µ in your atom editor by selecting the "Mu-Lang" grammar
 ## Execute your maginificient code
 Just type in your command line where you downloaded the interpreter :